This post may contain affiliate links. For more information, please see my full disclosure policy.

 From counting the cars on a passenger train to finding various shapes within them, a preschool train theme is an easy one to put together, but one that your preschooler is going to love!

-Build yourself a number line train that you can use to work on number recognition, counting, and colors, or learn what it’s like to be a train conductor in your dramatic play area.
-With a little creativity, this theme could be a blast!
+Build yourself a number line train that you can use to work on a variety of skills like number recognition, counting, and colors, or learn what it’s like to be a train conductor in your dramatic play area.
+With a little creativity and a few simple materials, this theme could be a blast!

 As Spring turns to Summer, the tadpoles start turning into frogs.